-Contacted holders of 50% of our outstanding shares
+- Contacted holders of 50% of our outstanding shares - Met with holders representing 39% of our outstanding shares

 Key topics discussed with shareholders

 Throughout 2023, engagements with shareholders included an integrated team from legal, investor relations, corporate social responsibility and independent members of the Board.
 This dialogue informed our Board's decision making, and led to governance enhancements that help us address the issues that matter most to our shareholders, including those listed below.